-Correctly expecting the drug would be a real money maker ($883 million in 2007 alone), Pfizer had requested and received an accelerated review by the FDA and Chantix was approved in May of 2006.
-But it takes a while to see if serious side effect will emerge.
-Pfizer knows this as well as anyone from its experiences with Zoloft, a drug that was on the market for many years before reports of suicidal behavior (and lawyers filing lawsuits) forced Pfizer to put a warning on the drug.
+Correctly expecting the drug would be a real moneymaker ($883 million in 2007 alone), Pfizer had requested and received a sped-up review by the FDA, who approved Chantix in May of 2006.
+But it takes a while to see if serious side effects will emerge.
+Pfizer knows this and anyone from its experiences with Zoloft, a drug was on the market for many years before reports of suicidal behavior (and lawyers filing lawsuits) forced Pfizer to put a warning on the drug.

 Why doesn’t Pfizer just play it safe and put a suicide warning on the drug?
-As a lawyer who spent a number of years representing pharmaceutical companies, I certainly have a theory: warnings on the product label would have discouraged general practitioners from prescribing Chantix, which would have hurts sales.
-But in hindsight, not including a warning is going to cost Pfizer more in defending lawsuits and settling Chantix cases.
+As a lawyer who spent several years representing pharmaceutical companies, I have a theory: warnings on the product label would have discouraged general practitioners from prescribing Chantix, which would have hurts sales.
+But in hindsight, not including a warning will cost Pfizer more in defending lawsuits and settling Chantix cases.

 This post was originally written 11 years ago.
 Most of the Chantix cases were settled to the tune of about $300 million.
 There were not a ton of cases and the compelling cases received high compensation for a mass tort (we had one settle close to $1 million).